whokilleddb/injection-for-dummies/dll_ll/README.md

 We begin with allocating memory for our payload with `VirtualAlloc()`, like we did with `VirtualAllocEx()` during **Shellcode Injection**.
 However, one noticable difference is that: the permission of the memory region has been set to `PAGE_READWRITE` because we need to write our payload to it.

-> In case of Shellcode Injection, the call to `WriteProcessMemory()` makes the region writeable for us and when the write operation is done, it restores the memory protection to its original state, but in this case, we gotta do this on our own and make sure the memory region is writeable.
+> In case of Shellcode Injection, the call to `WriteProcessMemory()` makes the region temporarily writeable for us and when the write operation is done, it restores the memory protection to its original state, but in this case, we gotta do this on our own and make sure the memory region is writeable.
+[See: [this Microsoft DevBlog](https://devblogs.microsoft.com/oldnewthing/20181206-00/?p=100415)]

 Once the memory has been allocated, we use `RtlMoveMemory()` to copy the payload over to the allocated memory region, and then proceed to change the memory protection to `PAGE_EXECUTE_READ` using `VirtualProtect()`.

 > Note that we could have used `VirtualAlloc()` with `PAGE_EXECUTE_READWRITE` in the first place and skipped calling `VirtualProtect()` altogether.
 However, having `RWX` permission on a memory region sets off major red flags for AV engines.

 Finally, we use `CreateThread()` and set the thread function to run our payload and wait till it finishes execution with `WaitForSingleObject()` just like in the **Shellcode Injection** example.
 Once the Thread finishes execution, we close the thread handle and return the back to the `DllMain` function.

 This concludes the DLL source.